 The weekly subscription period for Ongoing Classes runs from 4pm PT on the day the charge was made until 4pm PT on the following Sunday (note that Daylight Saving Time in the summer will shift this window one hour forward to 5pm PT).

 Your learner will only gain access to content posted in the classroom after your subscription begins.
 If you subscribe mid-week and the class doesn’t meet again until the next week, your learner will only see posts made to the classroom starting after 4 or 5 p.m.
 Pacific Time on the following Sunday.

 Refunds and Stopping Your Subscription

 Outschool will bill you each week that you are enrolled in an Ongoing Class, but you can stop your subscription at any time.
-You will receive a full refund if you stop your subscription within 24 hours of payment, including initial sign-up.
+You will receive a full refund if you stop your subscription within 24 hours of payment, including the initial sign-up.

 Once your first class meeting begins, you are no longer eligible for a full refund.
-Stopping your subscription after class begins or after the 24 hour period will stop any future charges, but will not result in a refund of your most recent payment.
+Stopping your subscription after class begins or after the 24-hour period will stop any future charges, but will not result in a refund of your most recent payment.